-The so-called Barrio Italia is a funky, up-and-coming Santiago neighborhood where you can easily while away an entire day exploring shops, cafés, and artists’ ateliers.
-The community website suggest several walking routes by theme (design and decor, culture and heritage, gastronomy and galleries, for example).
-Or you can wander on your own, checking out antique furniture set out on the sidewalk to catch customers’ eyes.
-In Barrio Italia, seemingly ordinary doors give way to hidden courtyards with small cafés and shops set into geranium- and fieldstone-finished gardens.
-Almost everything you see is on offer, from a Panama hat or a one-of-a-kind lamp to a futuristic sofa or handmade shoes.
-A unique spot to sip a pisco sour (or dine) is Sombrerería Girardi, a restaurant opened on the former site of a hat factory, the original structure still intact.
+The so-called Barrio Italia is a funky, up-and-coming Santiago neighborhood where you can easily while away an entire day exploring its shops, cafés, and artists’ ateliers.
+The community website suggests several walking routes by theme (design and decor, culture and heritage, gastronomy and galleries, for example).
+Or you can wander on your own, checking out antique furniture set on the sidewalk to catch customers’ eyes.
+In Barrio Italia, seemingly ordinary doors give way to hidden courtyards with small cafés and shops amid geranium- and fieldstone-finished gardens.
+Almost everything you see is on offer, from panama hats or one-of-a-kind lamps to futuristic sofas and handmade shoes.
+Set aside time to sip a pisco sour or dine at Sombrerería Girardi, a restaurant on the site of a former hat factory whose original structure is still intact.
 Casona La Candelaria houses several shops in a beautifully restored mansion.